What is Kratom? What is it Used For?

 This is a far cry from the fevers, cold sweats, and seizures that occur while withdrawing from prescription pain meds or illicit opioids.

-Combatting Kratom Misinformation
+Kratom Misinformation on Addiction

-There’s a lot of misinformation about kratom on both sides of the equation.
-If you look at websites that are supposed to be providing unbiased health information — like WebMD — you’ll find all kinds of factually incorrect information about how kratom is as addictive, if not more addictive, than prescription pain medications.
+If you look at websites that are supposed to provide unbiased health information — like WebMD — you’ll find all kinds of factually incorrect information about how kratom is as addictive, if not more addictive, than prescription pain medications.
 This simply isn’t true, and there’s never been any data to back this up.
+[4]

 Uneducated users, believing that kratom will never cause an addiction, may begin to use extremely high doses every day and develop a serious habit that’s hard to kick.